 Two Invaluable Resources for Teachers of Drama

-These professionally filmed DVD’s depict a full range of Drama Techniques, and examples from Mark Wheeller’s plays – demonstrated by groups of theatre students.
+These professionally filmed DVD’s depict a full range of Drama Techniques, and examples from Mark Wheeller’s plays – demonstrated by groups of theater students.
 Easy to watch format, presented with high quality audio and video production and clear explanatory voice-overs.